-Members of Council are governed by the Municipal Conflict of Interest Act and in the event a complaint under the Act is filed with the Court, the provisions of that statute take precedence over any authority given to the Integrity Commissioner to receive or investigate complaints regarding alleged contraventions under the Municipal Conflict of Interest Act.
-It is intended that the Integrity Commissioner be empowered to investigate and rule on all conflicts of interest, whether pecuniary or non-pecuniary until Court proceedings are started under the Act.
+Members of Council are governed by the Municipal Conflict of Interest Act (MCIA).
+The Integrity Commissioner is empowered to investigate and rule on all conflicts of interest, whether pecuniary or non-pecuniary, however, until March 1, 2019, in the event an application under the MCIA is filed with the Court, the provisions of that statute take precedence over any authority given to the Integrity Commissioner to receive or investigate complaints regarding alleged contraventions under the Municipal Conflict of Interest Act.

-Members of Council may seek conflict of interest advice, including a written opinion, from the Integrity Commissioner however, where members choose to seek external legal advice on conflict of interest issues, these fees will not be reimbursed by the City of Mississauga and cannot be charged to any office account.
+Members of Council may seek conflict of interest or other advice, in writing, from the Integrity Commissioner.
+Where members choose to seek external legal advice on conflict of interest or other Code of Conduct issues, these fees will not be reimbursed by the City of Mississauga and cannot be charged to any office account.

-Members of Council shall not participate in activities that grant, or appear to grant, any special consideration, treatment or advantage to an individual which is not available to every other individual member of the public.
-For example, Members shall remain at arm's length when City staff or Council is asked to consider a matter involving a Family Member or a person or organization with whom the Member has a real or apparent conflict of interest.
+Members may not participate in activities that grant, or appear to grant, any special consideration, treatment or advantage to a Family Member or an individual which is not available to every other individual.

+Members must remain at arm's length when City staff or Council is asked to consider a matter involving a Family Member or a person or organization with whom the Member has a real or apparent conflict of interest.

-- b.
-Members of Council shall avoid any interest in any contract made by him/her in an official capacity and shall not contract with the City or any agency thereof for the sale and purchase of supplies, material or equipment or for the rental thereof. - c.
-Members of Council, while holding public office, shall not engage in the management of a business and shall not profit directly or indirectly from such business that does or has contracted with the City of Mississauga. - d.
-Despite subsection c., a Member of Council may hold office or directorship in an agency, board, commission or corporation where the Member has been appointed
+- 5. Members who seek advice from the Integrity Commissioner with respect to the application of this Rule may rely on the provisions of Part B. "Framework and Interpretation" (paragraph 3) and the Rule 17, "Acting on Advice of Integrity Commissioner." - 6.
+Members of Council shall avoid any interest in any contract made by him/her in an official capacity and shall not contract with the City or any agency thereof for the sale and purchase of supplies, material or equipment or for the rental thereof.

+7. Members of Council, while holding public office, shall not engage in an occupation or the management of a business that conflicts with their ability to diligently carry out their role as a Member of Council, and shall not in any case profit directly or indirectly from such business that does or has contracted with the City of Mississauga.

+Commentary: Members of Council may teach, or run a business that does not conflict or interfere with their duties

-- by City Council or by the Council of the Regional Municipality of Peel or by the Federal or Provincial government. - e.
-Despite subsection c., a Member of Council may hold office or directorship in a charitable, service or other not-for-profit corporation subject to the Member disclosing all material facts to the Integrity Commissioner and obtaining a written opinion from the Integrity Commissioner approving the activity, as carried out in the specified manner, which concludes that the Member does not have a conflict between his/her private interest and public duty.
+- 8. Despite paragraph 7., a Member of Council may hold office or a directorship in an agency, board, commission or corporation where the Member has been appointed by City Council or by the Council of the Regional Municipality of Peel, or by the Federal or Provincial Government. - 9.
+Despite paragraph 7. a Member of Council may hold office or directorship in a charitable, service or other not-for-profit corporation subject to the Member disclosing all material facts to the Integrity Commissioner and obtaining a written opinion from the Integrity Commissioner approving the activity, as carried out in the specified manner, which concludes that the Member does not have a conflict between his/her private interest and public duty.
 In circumstances where the Integrity Commissioner has given the Member a qualified opinion, the Member of Council may remedy the situation in the manner specified by the Integrity Commissioner.

 Examples of exceptions include hospital boards, charitable boards, police services boards, community foundations, the Association of Municipalities of Ontario, the Federation of Canadian Municipalities, service clubs such as the Rotary Club, Lions Club and other not-for-profit organizations.
-Members should exercise caution if accepting such positions if the organization could be seeking a benefit or preferential treatment from the City at any time.
+Members should exercise caution if accepting such positions if the organization could be seeking a benefit or preferential treatment from the City at any time